- Russell Blackford

 Friday, September 28, 2012

 Comics artists, can you please not do this?
-(On wrecking female characters.)
+(Diminishing female characters.)

 They are also very powerful characters, and their superpowers are supposedly backed up with high-level athletic training and elite coaching in hand-to-hand combat.
 In-universe, they are kickass women with high profiles and important connections.